California Bicycle Accident Lawyer

 - Get checked out by your doctor in the days that follow.
 The shock of an impact can mask injuries that may not show up until the day after your incident.

-- Exchange information with the at-fault driver, but don’t comment on your injuries or on how the accident played out.
+- Don’t comment on your injuries at the scene of the accident.
 If people hear you say “I’m okay” or “my bad” insurance companies may try to question your injuries or your account of what happened later.

 - Don’t throw out the evidence.
 Keep your damaged bike and clothing from the day of the crash.
-Keep all personal items that took damage.
+Keep all damaged personal items as well.
+If possible, do not ride your bike.
+You want to keep all of your evidence in the exact condition it was in after the accident.

 Compensation Available to California Bicycle Accident Victims